 - Quantum photonics

 Photonic integrated circuits (PICs) with strong nonlinearity are an emerging platform for quantum information processing.
-We are exploring materials with strong optical nonlinearity and developing PICs to provide key resources and enabling protocols for photonic quantum information processing.
+We are exploring materials with substantial bulk nonlinearity and developing PICs to enable key resources and protocols for photonic quantum information processing.

-Control of phonons–quanta of vibrations–in engineered structures using radiation-pressure force represents a new quantum technique for sensing and information transduction.
-We are developing a new breed of chipscale optomechanical architecture based on mechanical bound states in the continuum to enable new sensing modalities and exploration of macroscopic quantum phenomena.
+Control of phonons–quanta of vibrations–in engineered structures using radiation-pressure force represents an emerging quantum technique for sensing and information transduction.
+We are developing a new breed of chipscale optomechanical architecture based on mechanical bound states in the continuum to enable new sensing modalities and macroscopic quantum phenomena.

 - Quantum metrology